Weaponizing water: India threatens Pakistan over tourist deaths in Kashmir

 “India cannot immediately halt the flow of water or significantly divert it, because it lacks the infrastructure at present to do so,” says Maleeha Lodhi, who served as Pakistan’s permanent representative to the United Nations from 2015 to 2019.

-But in the longer term, “It has serious implications, which is why Pakistan has said that if India stops or diverts the flow of water it will consider that an act of war,” says Mr. Lodhi.
+But in the longer term, “It has serious implications, which is why Pakistan has said that if India stops or diverts the flow of water it will consider that an act of war,” says Dr. Lodhi.

 India could also stop sharing hydrological data with Pakistan, says veteran Indian journalist Karan Thapar.
 “During the monsoon season that data is critical.
 If it were denied to Pakistan it would be very worrying for them.”